astropy/astropy-APEs/APE1.rst

   APE, it is now done.
 If it is standard track, this status means it is in the process of being implemented.

-* "Implemented": Only valid for a standards track APE.
+* "Implemented": Only valid for a Standard Track APE.
 This means the feature discussed in the APE is complete and has been fully merged into the main Astropy repository.